 Question #6: What Hobbies Would You Like to Get Into If You Had the Time and Money?

-This is a creative spin on the “what are your hobbies” first date question.
-It’s a great way for both of you to talk about what you’d like to get more into in the future, discover if you have certain aspirations in common, and try to use these ideas during future dates.
+This question offers a creative spin on the “what are your hobbies” first date question.
+It’s an excellent way for both of you to talk about what you’d like to get more into in the future, discover if you have particular aspirations in common, and try to use these ideas during future dates.

-Question #7: What’s the Most Recent TV Series You Binged or Re-Watched?
+Question #7: What’s the Last TV Show You Binged or Re-Watched?